kennethmikolaichik/Regis/README.md

 # Regis Quadroupled Robot

+Working on: (2/10/2023)
+• Getting the code to turn on the motors.
+Finding the stop points for each leg in the software.
+• Programing a simple stand up and wave function.

 This project started out as a desire to bring to life a teachable basic droid.
 I could see that the technology existed, but there seemed to only be a few entities making any real progress.
 This work is largely the coupling together of several other open source projects.
 I have brought together an easily buildable and affordable set of hardware in hopes that this project might be used for research into AI.
 I believe that the decentralization of AI and its distribution to the public is an important step in an agreeable future.